 Berries

-Blueberries, raspberries, strawberries, and blackberries are frozen at peak ripeness, which protects flavor and texture.
-On average, a cup gives about 3 grams of fiber, useful for moderating post-meal spikes.
-Swirl thawed berries into yogurt, oatmeal, or cottage cheese.
-Blend with spinach and avocado for a creamy, naturally sweet smoothie.
+Frozen blueberries, raspberries, strawberries, and blackberries are nutrient-dense and fiber-rich (about 3 grams per cup).
+Add to yogurt, oatmeal, or cottage cheese, or blend with spinach and avocado for a naturally sweet smoothie.

 Corn